Van-Ma/filereader/README.md

   </tr>
 </table>

-### A simple, multi-model chatbot built with Langchain and Hugging Face models running locally with an HTTP API to a beautiful Electron frontend.
+### A simple, multi-model chatbot running on local LLMs through Langchain and Hugging Face with a beautiful Electron frontend.

 #### Previews, searches, and answers complex questions about documents.
-Choose from many SoTA edge models running locally, with optimizations to kvcache.
+Supports many SoTA edge models running locally.
+Has optimizations to kvcache.

 ---